CtrlK

 Actionability

-Commands are clearly specified with options and examples, but there's no actual executable code showing how these commands are implemented.
-The skill describes what the commands do but doesn't show the underlying scripts or SSH commands that would be executed.
+The commands and options are clearly specified, but there's no actual executable code showing how these commands are implemented—no SSH commands, no bash scripts, no Python code.
+It describes what the commands do but doesn't show the underlying implementation Claude would need to execute them.

 2 / 3